Can You Sweat Out A Cold? What Happens If You Work Out When Sick

 Can You Sweat Out A Cold?
 What Happens If You Work Out When Sick - Hero image

 To work out or not to work out… We get it, it’s a common internal dilemma that can pop up at any time of year, but particularly when you feel the symptoms of a cold coming on or are fighting off a case of the sniffles.
 Sometimes you might even feel like training when you’re under the weather.
-But will working out boost your health and immunity and help ease your symptoms?
+But can you sweat out a cold by exercising and do your health a world of good?
 Or will it actually make you feel a million times worse?

 Here’s what you need to know!